mawburn/portaler-core/README.md

 ## ARCHIVED

 This repo is not actively maintained.
-I was hoping some of the community could take it over, but nobody has really stepped forward.
-It'll remain open source.

 If you would like to continue development or deploying this, feel free to fork it.